Oregon pins hopes on mass timber to boost housing, jobs - Local News 8

 Some wildfire victims, however, are set to directly benefit from the units.
 The first completed prototype will go to a couple, Barbara and Scott Benedict, who lost their home in the 2020 Labor Day wildfires that devastated southern Oregon.

-“You can’t really say what it means to you,” Scott Benedict said of the new home, which he expects to be delivered to his property in the small town of Otis a few months from now.
-“We’ve been without a home for two-and-a-half years.”
+“You can’t really say what it means to you,” Scott Benedict said of the new home, which is expected to be delivered to his property in the small town of Otis a few months from now.
+“We’ve been without a home for 2 1/2 years.”

 Affordable housing developers say that using mass timber will allow them to move quicker to rebuild after crises like wildfires and to address systemic issues like the housing shortage.